-Resulted positron beam energy distribution on virtual detectors that are placed at the entrance of Q4 (DQ4) and of D1 (DD1UP) are shown in Fig. 3.6.
-As it can be seen from the positron counts, nearly 90% of them beam are lost during this process due to the large divergence of the positrons.
+Resulted positron beam energy distribution on virtual detectors that are placed at the entrance of Q4 (DQ4) and D1 (DD1UP) are shown in Fig. 3.6.
+Nearly 90% positrons are lost when transported from DQ4 to DD1UP due to the large divergence of positrons.